jayprophit/cs50-Python/Python Documentation.md

 main()

-square has been returned as a value after being called

-Raise a number to the value of another
+square has been returned as a value after being called, raise a number to the value of another

 e.g.
 n ** 2